j-fujimoto/rz-fsp/README.md

 ## Overview

-**This repository is used for early access to the next major release of FSP.
-Please understand that the next major release is under active development.
-This means you should expect issues and possible compatibility breaks in between versions.
-You can get the latest stable FSP release [here](https://github.com/renesas/rz-fsp).**

 Flexible Software Package (FSP) for Renesas RZ.

 FSP is the next generation Arm&reg; MPU software package from Renesas, that enables HMI devices and IoT connectivity through production ready peripheral drivers, Azure RTOS or FreeRTOS, and portable middleware stacks.
 FSP includes best-in-class HAL drivers with high performance and low memory footprint.
 Middleware stacks with Azure RTOS and FreeRTOS integration are included to ease implementation of complex modules like communication and security.